PaloAltoNetworks/prisma-cloud-docs/api/descriptions/statuses/registry_get.md

-Returns the status of the registry scans.
+Returns the status of the regular registry scans.

+To view the progress of a regular or on-demand registry scan, use the `/registry/progress` API endpoint.

 ### cURL Request